JEFworks-Lab/jefworks-lab.github.io/_news/2022-05-23-lyla-jaxon.md

 ---
 layout: news
-title: Lyla gives an invited talk for the virtual forum on Understanding Cells in Context: Spatial Transcriptomics organized by The Jackson Laboratory.
+title: Lyla gives an invited talk for the virtual forum on Understanding Cells in Context - Spatial Transcriptomics organized by The Jackson Laboratory.
 ---

 ![](/assets/news/lyla_jaxon.png)